andymatuschak/scrying-pen/README.md

 ## Background

-[I'll be writing more about the background of this project before talking about it broadly; a brief sketch follows:]

 I'm excited about applications of machine learning to human augmentation—as opposed to automating tedious work or solving number-crunching problems.
 I believe effective media for human augmentation require feedback loops tight enough to work at the speed of thought.
 All that is to say: I'm interested in what happens when we take complex operations and make them interactive in real-time.

 ## Thanks